Big Boss Man: The Boss / The Guardian Angel (1993–1995)

-Traylor made his debut for World Championship Wrestling (WCW) as The Boss on the December 18, 1993 episode of WCW Saturday Night, pinning International World Champion Rick Rude in a non-title match.
+Traylor made his debut for World Championship Wrestling (WCW) as The Boss on the December 18, 1993 episode of WCW Saturday Night, pinning WCW International World Heavyweight Champion Rick Rude in a non-title match.
 He challenged for Rude's title at Starrcade '93: 10th Anniversary on December 27, but was unsuccessful.

 In 1994, Traylor began a lengthy feud with Big Van Vader, losing to him on April 17 at Spring Stampede.
 In light of legal complaints from the WWF regarding the similarity of "The Boss" to "Big Boss Man", Traylor was renamed The Guardian Angel and sported similar attire to those in the organization he was named after.
 He subsequently lost to Vader at Bash at the Beach on July 17, Fall Brawl on September 18, and Halloween Havoc on October 23 to end their feud.
-In early 1995, he turned heel and again became known as Big Bubba Rogers, defeating Sting at Uncensored on March 19 but lost in a rematch at Slamboree on May 21.
-On September 4, Rogers challenged Hulk Hogan for the WCW World Heavyweight Championship on the debut episode of WCW Monday Nitro, but failed to win the title.